Improve Performance for Cross-Database Joins

 The Cross-database join option is displayed.

-Note: If you don't see this option, check that you're using only supported data sources and that you have only two data sources (one file and one database type).
-Otherwise, the Site Administrator may have set the Cross-Database Joins configuration option to Tableau only.
+Note: If you don't see this option, check that you're using only supported data source types and that you have at least two data sources (one database and one or more files of supported types).

 4. To change how Tableau performs the join, next to the Cross-database join option, click Edit.